stealth/crash/README.md

 session at port `2222` is finished (not suspended, but really finished), port `2222` will become available again to the next client.

-Suspend/Resume does not work yet with *LibreSSL* builds.
+Suspend/Resume does not work yet with *LibreSSL* builds, but roaming does.

 Mitigating traffic analysis
 ---------------------------